ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/host-crd.md

 ### ACME support

-$AESproductName$ comes with built in support for automatic certificate management using the [ACME protocol](https://tools.ietf.org/html/rfc8555).
+Emissary comes with built in support for automatic certificate management using the [ACME protocol](https://tools.ietf.org/html/rfc8555).

 It does this by using the `hostname` of a `Host` to request a certificate from the `acmeProvider.authority` using the `HTTP-01` challenge.
-After requesting a certificate, $AESproductName$ will then manage the renewal process automatically.
+After requesting a certificate, Emissary will then manage the renewal process automatically.

-The `acmeProvider` element of the `Host` configures the Certificate Authority
-$AESproductName$ will request the certificate from and the email address that the CA will use to notify about any lifecycle events of the certificate.
+The `acmeProvider` element of the `Host` configures the Certificate Authority Emissary will request the certificate from and the email address that the CA will use to notify about any lifecycle events of the certificate.

 ```yaml